JayantMehta1/Scrabble/README.md

 ## To Run Valett

-Valett is a program to give weighted scores to letters for word games like scrabble
+Valett is a program to give weighted scores to letters for word games like scrabble adapted from https://github.com/jmlewis/valett

 install coffeescript:
 ```